tureptor/Hollow-Knight-Charm-Combinations-Counter/README.md

 # About

-Quick-and-dirty program that enumerates (counts and lists) all possible charm combinations in Hollow Knight without being "overcharmed" or simply unable to equip more.
-According to this solution, there are 4,460,494 combinations of charms possible (including no charms) without exceeding the number of charm notches available (11) and incurring a penalty ("overcharmed").
+## How Many Charm Combinations Are There In Hollow Knight?

-This solution is suboptimal, but only takes about 3 minutes to run.
+Without exceeding 11 charm notches and being "overcharmed", there are **4,460,494** combinations of charms possible in *Hollow Knight*.
+I wrote this quick-and-dirty program to enumerate them.
+This solution is suboptimal, but only takes about 3 minutes to run as it is now.
 The resulting text file, combos.txt, is about 800mb.
-I may modify this in the future to accommodate "overcharmed" combinations (combinations exceeding 11 notches).
+I may modify this in the future to make it run faster and to accommodate "overcharmed" combinations (combinations exceeding 11 notches).
 I invite others to try to calculate those combinations before I do.

 ## Rules